canonical/certification-docs/Policy_Guide.rst

 As the Suite *is* constantly evolving, there is a natural progression for tests that is applied throughout the development cycle.

-Any new test is introduced as a Greylist item.
+Any new test is introduced as a Non-Blocking item.
 This implies that the test must be run, but will *not* gate the certification effort for the current LTS.
-As we approach the next LTS, Greylist tests are re-evaluated for promotion to Whitelist (Required) tests and likewise, Whitelist tests are evaluated for demotion to Greylist or removal altogether.
+As we approach the next LTS, Non-Blocking tests are re-evaluated for promotion to Blocking (Required) tests and likewise, Blocking tests are evaluated for demotion to Non-Blocking or removal altogether.

-As a more concrete example, let's suppose a new Storage I/O stress test is introduced after 14.04 LTS is released but before 16.04 LTS.
-That new test would be introduced as a Greylist test, thus any failures would *not* gate 14.04 certifications.
+As a more concrete example, let's suppose a new Storage I/O stress test is introduced after 18.04 LTS is released but before 20.04 LTS.
+That new test would be introduced as a Non-Blocking test, thus any failures would *not* gate 18.04 certifications.
 This "Break-In" period is a chance to review and improve the test as well as gather data from various testing scenarios to determine its viability later on.

-As we approach 16.04, we would re-evaluate this new Storage Stress test.
-If it is seen as important and reliable enough, then it will be promoted to Whitelist for 16.04 and be required to pass for all 16.04 certifications.
+As we approach 20.04, we would re-evaluate this new Storage Stress test.
+If it is seen as important and reliable enough, then it will be promoted to Blocking for 20.04 and be required to pass for all 20.04 certifications.

-Also keep in mind that even though this test would now be required for 16.04, it will still remain a Greylist item for 14.04 certifications.
+Also keep in mind that even though this test would now be required for 20.04, it will still remain a Non-Blocking item for 18.04 certifications.

 Changes to Certification Policies
 '''''''''''''''''''''''''''''''''

 The policies for Certification are subject to change at any time for any reason.
 That said, we make every effort to minimize policy changes and make modifications only where necessary for changing business needs.

 Virtualization